LAST REVIEWED SEPTEMBER 18, 2020 7:03 P.M. EST

 How to get help

 The Atlanta Community Food Bank is working to help families in need.
 They have a map of places you can visit to get help.
-We’ve also assembled a long list of local companies who are currently hiring.
-There are also unemployment resources available
+Unemployment resources are available here.

-MARTA is taking extra precautions to protect riders.
+MARTA is taking extra precautions to protect riders and requiring masks.
 They are regularly cleaning buses, rail, vans and all stations.
-MARTA has made a variety of service changes and reductions due to COVID-19 with a recent expansion of bus service as of June 15.
+MARTA has made a variety of service changes and reductions due to COVID-19.
 Gwinnett Transit workers are rallying for a no mask. no ride policy.

 The Georgia Department of Health has a large number of COVID-19 testing sites.
 Testing is available to all residents at this time.